 Do you know that metals in raw form do not yield any such commercial benefit?
 That is why most industries do heat treatment to alter the mechanical properties of metals.
 Heat treatment is a very crucial process in the metallurgical industry.
-So let us learn more about what is heat treatment and what are the types of heat treatment in this article.
+So let us learn more about what heat treatment is and the types of heat treatment in this article.

 What is heat treatment?

-Heat treatment is a process of heating and then cooling metals using predefined methods to achieve desired mechanical properties like hardness, ductility, toughness, strength, etc. It is the combination of thermal, industrial, and metalworking processes to alter the mechanical properties as well as chemical properties of metals.
+Heat treatment is a heating and then cooling process using predefined methods to achieve desired mechanical properties like hardness, ductility, toughness, strength, etc. It is the combination of thermal, industrial, and metalworking processes to alter the mechanical properties and chemical properties of metals.

 In simple words, heat treatment is a process of heating the metal, holding it there for some time, and then cooling it back.
 During the whole process, the mechanical properties get changed due to changes in microstructure.

 All metallic metals have grains which are nothing but microstructures of crystals.
 The nature of those grains determines the behavior of the mechanical properties of a metal.
 Heat treatment changes that mechanical structure by controlling the rate of diffusion and rate of cooling within that microstructure.